insight-cal/insight-cal.github.io/_pages/home.md

 ---
 title: "Insight Computer Architecture Lab - Home"
 layout: homelay
-excerpt: "Insight Computer Architecture Lab at William & Mary."
+excerpt: "Insight Computer Architecture Lab."
 sitemap: false
 permalink: /
 ---

 Welcome!
-We are a research group at [William & Mary](https://www.wm.edu/as/computerscience/) working in the area of computer architecture and systems.
+We are a research group working in the area of computer architecture and systems.
 Our goal is to generate insights necessary in order to architect future computers that are more energy-efficient, capable, reliable, and secure.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >